ry-eon/bubble_segmentation/README.md

  ## Data Generation

  #### overview
- <br>Use [trdg](https://github.com/Belval/TextRecognitionDataGenerator) to generate text data.
+ Use [trdg](https://github.com/Belval/TextRecognitionDataGenerator) to generate text data.
 In the case of trdg, when generating Korean image data, the data is generated one letter at a time.
 If you want to create a text image consisting of five Korean words, a total of five characters will be created, one by one.
 Therefore, I added the word in the Korean word dictionary as a txt file.
 Also, there is only one Korean font in trdg.
 Therefore, I added a font for Korean.
 The font is specified as random.

 ![스크린샷 2021-03-11 오전 2 08 06](https://user-images.githubusercontent.com/61634628/110668469-b0112a00-820e-11eb-88ed-13062326abd7.png)